 Experience Managing a Virtual Society Office

 International medical and scientific societies have always had “virtual offices” because the staff could never be in all places where the members, leaders and other stakeholders are located.
 Today’s advances in information technology have transformed the way international societies communicate, network and disseminate their message.
-Currently we are managing two international societies, the largest one with the help of a PCO (MCI-Geneva) handling many of the details of the Annual Meeting.
-As referrals come in for scientific conference management, we are happy to work with colleagues of our existing clients when the fit is right.
+Currently we are managing two international societies and a few related conferences by referral.

-Since December 2016 – International Cytokine & Interferon Society (formerly ISICR and ICS), Joan, and her Virtual Office, have replaced the staff at the FASEB campus in Bethesda, MD which had managed the ISICR and then the merged society since 1996.
-By transitioning to a Virtual Office, the society will save on administrative costs but has a Managing Director overseeing its growing activities, membership, governance and programs promoting the fields of cytokine, interferon, and chemokine biology, and growing as a network to facilitate research communication to ultimately translate discoveries to improve human health.
+- Since December 2016 – International Cytokine & Interferon Society (formerly ISICR and ICS), Joan, and her Virtual Office, have replaced the staff at the FASEB campus in Bethesda, MD which had managed the ISICR and then the merged society since 1996.
+By transitioning to a Virtual Office, the society has saved substantially on administrative costs but has a Managing Director overseeing its growing activities, membership, governance and programs promoting the fields of cytokine, interferon, and chemokine biology, and growing as a network to facilitate research communication to ultimately translate discoveries to improve human health.
 The International Cytokine & Interferon Society, (ICIS) is a non-profit organization of close to 1,000 scientists devoted to research in the fields of cytokine, interferon and chemokine cell biology, molecular biology, biochemistry and the clinical use of these biological response modifiers.
 Bringing together scientists across many different research disciplines, the International Cytokine & Interferon Society is the premier organization promoting the field of cytokine biology, impacting all aspects of medicine, from cancer to autoimmune disease to neural development and function.
 A common ground where scientists interested in all aspect of cytokine biology can join and work together to better human health.
-Please visit the website we recently designed for more information: www.cytokinesociety.org
+Please visit the society’s websites designed and managed by Rhema Association Management: